Why can’t I be hypnotised?

 Proof that hypnosis works

-You can see hypnosis works when you watch the video below.
+You can see how hypnosis works when you watch the video below.

-The kinds of people that struggle with hypnosis
+The kinds of people who struggle with hypnosis

 A common misbelief is that intelligent people struggle the most to experience hypnosis.
 This is nonsense and only shows that the hypnotist is inflexible in their approach.

 Intelligent people are actually very easy to help into hypnosis because you can use their overthinking against them!

 Another way of doing it is to use conversational hypnosis.
 This involves guiding people into hypnosis without them even knowing they’re doing it.